Getting Started with EnviousWispr in Under 2 Minutes

 ”Transcription is slow”

-That’s normal.
 The first transcription after launch includes model loading time.
 Subsequent transcriptions are faster because the model stays in memory.
 If you want near-instant response from the first dictation, keep EnviousWispr running in the background.
+You can also adjust the warm engine policy in Settings to keep the engine ready between recordings.

 Something else?

-EnviousWispr is open source on GitHub.
+EnviousWispr is on GitHub.
 If you hit a problem not covered here, open an issue and describe what happened.
-Include your macOS version (Sonoma, Sequoia, etc.), Mac model, and which Whisper model you’re using — that helps us reproduce and fix it faster.
+Include your macOS version and Mac model.
+That helps us reproduce and fix it faster.

 Related Posts